-For most paving units, where a minimum of 10mm joint and minimum 22mm thick paving unit, a damp mortar mix of 1-part cement to 4-parts building sand can be used.
+For most paving units, a damp mortar mix of 1-part cement to 4-parts building sand can be used.
 If mortar gets onto the surface of the units, clean off immediately using a damp sponge frequently rinsed in clean water.
+If implementing